nerdyprojectslol/safetytest/README.md

       Q: Are the questions correct?

-A: Should be, I checked over it with the safety mentor, as noted in Minor Update 6.33 (or 6.32, I forgot), on the GitHub release notes.
+A: It should be, it has been checked and corrected over by multiple cabinet members and leads, as well as the safety mentor, as noted in Minor Update 6.33 (or 6.32, I forgot), on the GitHub release notes.

 Anyway, that's it for me.
 I need to go code now.
 If you are reading this.
 I hope you have a great day (evening? morning? whatever). :))